UKHomeOffice-attic/docker-jenkins-slave-docker1.6/README.md

 This container has two modes of operation, the first is jenkins slave mode.

-In this mode you pass the container 3 parameters.
+In this mode you pass the container 3 parameters (or 4 if you need to provide a secret).

 * `jenkins-slave` - To tell the container to run as a jenkins slave
 * `http://jenkins-url:5321` - Jenkins URL
 * `my-node` - The name you've given the node

-This looks look a bit like this in docker
+* `secret` (optional) - The Jenkins secret

 ```shell
 docker run -v /var/run/docker.sock:/var/run/docker.sock \